reggieraye/ClassroomComputer/README.md

 - 1/8 in (3 mm) laser-cut acrylic or wood panels
 - 4x M3 screws and nuts
 - USB cable (type-C for R4 Minima)
-- USB Li-Ion Power Bank with 5V Outputs @ 2.1A - 5000mAh
+- USB Li-Ion power nank with 5V Outputs @ 2.1A - 5000mAh (from Adafruit)
+- Select finger joints were bonded with weld-on acrylic

 ## Build Instructions